KishoreKammela/JobBoardly/docs/employer-features.md

 ### 2.3.
 Job Posting & Management

 - **Create & Edit Job Postings (`/employer/post-job`)**:
-  - Intuitive form to input job details: Title, Location, Type (Full-time, Part-time, etc.), Remote status, Salary range (Min/Max INR), Skills.
+  - Intuitive form to input job details including:
+    - **Core Info**: Title, Location, Type (Full-time, Part-time, etc.), Remote status.
+    - **Detailed Info**: Industry, Department/Functional Area, Role/Designation, Experience Level, Min/Max Years of Experience, Education Qualification.
+    - **Responsibilities & Requirements**: Separate, detailed text areas for what the candidate will do and what they need to have.
+    - **Compensation**: Salary range (Min/Max INR) and a `Pay Transparency` checkbox to control visibility.
+    - **Benefits**: A text area to describe company perks.
   - **AI Job Description Parsing**: Upload a job description document (PDF, DOCX, TXT).
 The AI attempts to parse it and pre-fill the form fields. _Note: Plain text (.txt) is recommended for best parsing results with the current AI model._
   - **Screening Questions**: Add custom screening questions (text input, yes/no supported) to job postings.
 These questions are presented to job seekers during the application process.
 Employers can mark questions as required.
   - Submitting new jobs or updating existing ones requires confirmation.